teuton-software/teuton/docs/install/README.md

 [<< back](../../README.md)

-# Installation process
+# Installation

-There are 2 types of nodes/hosts:
+There are 2 types of nodes/hosts, so there are 2 installations:

 | ID | Software | Description |
 | -- | -------- | ----------- |